ibm-cloud-docs/openshift/openshift_ts.md

         oc delete pod -n <project> <pod>
         ```
         {: pre}
 5. If the pods are healthy, check if other system pods are experiencing issues.
 Oftentimes to function properly, one component depends on another component to be healthy.
 For example, the OperatorHub has a set of images that are stored in external registries such as `quay.io`.
-These images are pulled into the internal registry to use across the projects in your OpenShift cluster.
+These images are pulled into the internal registry to use across the projects in your {{site.data.keyword.openshiftshort}} cluster.
 If any of the OperatorHub or internal registry components are not set up properly, such as due to lack of permissions or compute resources, the OperatorHub and catalog do not display.
     1. Check for pending pods.
         ```
         oc get pods --all-namespaces | grep Pending